binamov/iis-lb/README.md

 This cookbook configures IIS as a simple web load-balancer by creating an IIS Server Farm.
 It also allows you to pass a `node['iis-lb']['members']` hash to add servers to the said server farm.

+## DISCLAIMER

+This cookbook is used to help demonstrate the wrapper-cookbook model, attribute overrides and search in Chef Essentials for Windows.
+This cookbook does NOT describe the definitive pattern for configuring IIS as a web load-balancer.
+Use at your own risk.

 ## Platforms

 This cookbook was tested on: